 Do serine supplements work?
 When researchers looked into whether nootropics containing L-serine and D-serine are a brain boost or a bust, they found something alarming: the protein that produces serine in the body is a biomarker for Alzheimer’s.

-However a new study led by scientists from the University of California, San Diego casts doubt on serine’s effects and warns individuals to be careful if using the supplement.
+However a 2022 study led by scientists from the University of California, San Diego casts doubt on serine’s effects and warns individuals to be careful if using the supplement.

 What is serine?

 Serine is an amino acid that functions as a building block of proteins and also plays a role in neuronal signaling.
 There are two forms of this amino acid: L-serine and D-serine.
 L-serine occurs naturally in the diet and can be produced naturally by the body.
 D-serine is a natural derivative of L-serine in the body.

 Researchers note that consumers